 Thursday morning weather forecast

-The Tropics: Tropical Storm Don and Invest 96L have completely dissipated.
+The Tropics: The Gulf of Mexico, Caribbean Sea and Atlantic Ocean are quiet.
 No tropical development is expected over the next 5 days.

 The Mississippi River: At Baton Rouge, major flood stage continues with a level of 43.4’ as of Wednesday morning.
 Peaking at 44.1’ on March 19, the river set its 7th highest recorded crest at Baton Rouge.
 At 165 days, this year marks the longest period above flood stage at Baton Rouge.
 The level will slowly begin to fall, but is likely to stay above flood stage for several weeks to come.
 The high water will remain an issue for river traffic and river islands, although some inundation will continue for unprotected low-lying areas.
 The city of Baton Rouge and the main LSU campus are protected by levees up to 47 feet.
 Some soggy areas and seepage may be noted due to the long duration of high water placing pressure on the levees.
 As some of the Mississippi River diverts into the Atchafalaya River, gauges at Krotz Springs and Morgan City will stay high as well.
 This creates backwater flooding in parts of Assumption Parish in areas such as Bayou Chene, Stephensville and around Lake Palourde.